-[¶38] Two issues arise: (1) whether the policy is of sufficient legal force and effect to fill the legislative procedural gaps left by R.C.
+(¶83) Two issues arise: (1) whether the policy is of sufficient legal force and effect to fill the legislative procedural gaps left by R.C.
 2971.271; and (2) whether the policy provides constitutionally sufficient due process.
 See, e.g., Delvallie (where the issues are debated at length in the en banc and dissenting opinions).
 These issues, however, should be addressed in an as-applied challenge to the procedural safeguards in effect at the time, if ever, appellant is subjected to an additional term hearing.
 But see Eaton, 2022-Ohio-2432, at ¶ 141 (addressing the substance and constitutional sufficiency of the administrative policy).
 "This cannot be overemphasized.
 The appropriate mechanism to challenge the validity of policies, rules, regulations, or protocols established by the executive is through a separate declaratory judgment or habeas action seeking to preclude ODRC from enforcing them, which only occurs at the actual time when those policies, rules, regulations, or protocols are being applied against the inmate."
 (Citations omitted.)
 Delvallie at ¶ 91.

-{¶39} "[G]iven that this is a facial challenge to the Law, it cannot be said at this juncture that the Law 'cannot be applied constitutionally in any circumstances.'
+{¶84} "[G]iven that this is a facial challenge to the Law, it cannot be said at this juncture that the Law 'cannot be applied constitutionally in any circumstances.'
 Should the Law ultimately be applied in a manner that is unconstitutional, an offender would not be precluded from challenging the Law as applied."
-Stenson, 2022-Ohio-2072, at ¶ 33, citing Wilkinson, 545 U.S. at 230 ("If an inmate were to demonstrate that the New Policy did not in practice operate in [a constitutionally-permissible] fashion, resulting in a cognizable injury, that could be the subject of an appropriate future challenge."); see also Delvallie, 2022-Ohio-470, at ¶ 90 ("If the sentence, as imposed, is valid at this stage, an inmate has the later right to challenge the actual process or procedures that particular inmate will be subjected to when the sentence is actually carried out by the executive branch.").
+Stenson, 2022-Ohio-2072 at ¶ 33, citing Wilkinson, 545 U.S. at 230 ("If an inmate were to demonstrate that the New Policy did not in practice operate in [a constitutionally-permissible] fashion, resulting in a cognizable injury, that could be the subject of an appropriate future challenge."); see also Delvallie, 2022-Ohio-470, at ¶ 90 ("If the sentence, as imposed, is valid at this stage, an inmate has the later right to challenge the actual process or procedures that particular inmate will be subjected to when the sentence is actually carried out by the executive branch.").

-{¶40} Accordingly, appellant's arguments pertaining to the procedural safeguards of the additional term hearing are as-applied challenges and not ripe for review.
+{¶85} Appellant's arguments pertaining to the procedural safeguards of the additional term hearing are as-applied challenges and not ripe for review.
+Accordingly, we conclude that the Reagan Tokes Law does not, on its face, violate the constitutional right to due process.

-IX.
-Court Hearing
+5. Court Hearing

-{¶41} Finally, appellant argues the Reagan Tokes Law violates his right to due process because it fails to provide a court hearing prior to imposing prison time beyond the minimum term.
-This argument has been found without merit by the Second, Fourth, and Twelfth District Courts of Appeals, and we agree with their conclusion.
+{¶86} Finally, the argument that the Reagan Tokes Law violates an inmate's right to due process because it fails to provide a court hearing prior to imposing prison time beyond the minimum term has been found without merit by the Second, Fourth, and Twelfth District Courts of Appeal, and we agree with their conclusion.
 Even under Morrissey's heightened standard of minimum due process pertaining to parole revocation, it is not required that the sentencing court conduct the proceedings.
-See Guyton, 2020-Ohio-3837, at ¶ 16-17, citing Woods, 89 Ohio St.3d 504 (Morrissey requires no more than a hearing conducted by a neutral and detached Parole Board hearing officer); accord State v.
-Alexander, 4th Dist.
-Adams No. 21CA1144, 2022-Ohio-1812, ¶ 60; see also Barnes, 2020-Ohio-4150, at ¶ 38, fn.
+See Guyton, 2020-Ohio-3837, at ¶ 16-17, citing Woods, 89 Ohio St.3d 504 (Morrissey requires no more than a hearing conducted by a neutral and detached Parole Board hearing officer); accord Alexander, 2022-Ohio-1812, at ¶ 60; see also Barnes, 2020-Ohio-4150, at ¶ 38, fn.
 2.

-{¶42} For these reasons, we conclude that the Reagan Tokes Law does not, on its face, violate the constitutional right to due process.
+$\{\P 87\}$ For these reasons, we conclude that the Reagan Tokes Law does not, on its face, violate the constitutional right to due process.